ggghosthat/ggghosthat/README.md

-### Welcome to my Github page! 👋 \n
+### Welcome to my Github page! 👋 <br>
-Hello, glad to see you.
+Hello, glad to see you. <br>
-I'am Ildar and dotnet/C# backend software enginer.
+I'am Ildar and dotnet/C# backend software enginer. <br>
-Love integrate and use new concept and algorithms for the best performance.
+Love integrate and use new concept and algorithms for the best performance. <br>
-Love ❤️ discover new thingsin the world. 🌎
+Love ❤️ discover new thingsin the world. 🌎<br>
-I do a lot of things, may be some of them will interest you. ✌️
+I do a lot of things, may be some of them will interest you. ✌️<br>

 ### About skills:
 <p>